damenleeturks/licked/README.md

 WHAT:
-This is a Chrome browser extension that can help readers avoid encountering the word "Mormon" in their web browser, following [the announcement](https://www.sltrib.com/religion/2018/10/07/members-offend-jesus/) by the President of the Church of Jesus Christ of Latter-day Saints that any use of the common nickname for the church and its people was "a major victory for Satan."
+This is a Chrome browser extension that replaces the word "liked" to "licked" and was inspired by [this tweet](https://twitter.com/SweatingCommas/status/1326882812755128325) by Jason Rehmus.

 WHY:
 For fun.